libreofficedocker/go-unoserver/README.md

 # go-unoserver
-A Go wrapper implementation for unoserver
+A Go implementation for unoserver